Vyral/base-template/_posts/2020-01-20-creative-solutions-for-pulling-equity-out-of-your-home.md

 youtube_code: q4A2r89uhWI
 ---

-{% include youtube.html %}<center>You don’t have to be constricted by the big banks when you want to pull equity out of your home.
+{% include youtube.html %}

+<center>You don&rsquo;t have to be constricted by the big banks when you want to pull equity out of your home.
 Here are some other options you can utilize.</center>

+&nbsp;

 Today we’re talking about a few different ways that you can tap into the equity in your home.
 I hear from clients all the time who aren’t getting much help from Wells Fargo, Citi Bank, and other large financial institutions. **These companies tend to be much more strict when it comes to how and when you can cash out on your home’s equity.** Their guidelines are pretty vanilla.&nbsp;